schrmh/SVG-JS-Demos/README.md

 ## SVG & Javascript

 Examples and expanded demos from instructional videos provided on my YouTube channel.
+Programming here is specifically Javascript, tied with libraries or SVGs.
+I also play a fair amount with Python, but don't currently have any of that shown here.

+Updated: January 15th

 ### Demos: